Home » Employees » Human Resources » Title IX & Sexual Misconduct » Reporting Sex Discrimination

 Statute of Limitations

-As explained in Board Policy and Administrative Procedure 5910: Sexual Misconduct, "The District does not limit the time for filing a complaint of Sexual Misconduct.
+As explained in Board Policy and Administrative Procedure 5910: Sex Discrimination and Sex Based Harassment"The District does not limit the time for filing a complaint of Sexual Misconduct.
 However, incidents that are not reported while evidence is still available may reduce the District's ability to effectively investigate and respond to such complaints."
 Though the District encourages immediate reporting of all incidents relating to sexual misconduct, a student, employee, or third party may contact the Title IX Coordinators at any time to make a report.

 Federal Law Reporting Obligations